(MPhil, MRes & PhD)

 Study Options can advise you on which universities have expertise in the field that you want to research.
 We can also assist with locating relevant departments and with contacting academic staff.
 If you would like our help with this, please email us a detailed copy of your research proposal and your CV.
 Please along with any criteria or preferences that you have (for example, any university or location preferences, or particular fieldwork or facility requirements).

 Funding for research students

 Finding a supervisor

 Establishing contact with a potential supervisor can be a time-consuming and often frustrating process, but it is extremely important and worth investing both time and effort in.
-PhD applications are often assessed by a committee of academics – your supervisor is the person who can champion your application through this and other Faculty processes.
-They are also often excellent sources of information regarding scholarships and funding, and may well be able to tell you about options that other people within the University are not widely aware of.
+PhD applications, in particular, are often assessed by a committee of academics – your supervisor is the person who can champion your application through this and other Faculty processes.
+They are also often great sources of information regarding scholarships and funding and may well be able to tell you about scholarship options that other people within the University are not widely aware of.